August Zaleski: Life and career

 Between 1928 and 1935, Zaleski was a member of the Polish Senate.
 At the end of his term, he retired from active politics and became chairman of Bank Handlowy (Commercial Bank), one of the best-known Polish banks of the time.
-He held that post until the invasion of Poland (1939), when he successfully evacuated his company's assets first to France and then the United Kingdom.
+He held that post until the invasion of Poland (1939), when he successfully evacuated his company's assets first to France and then to the United Kingdom.

 In exile, August Zaleski again became minister of foreign affairs, this time in the government of General Władysław Sikorski.
 In June 1947, Zaleski was named president of the Polish government in exile.
 Initially supported by much of the Polish diaspora (Polonia), he named General Tadeusz Bór-Komorowski as prime minister.
 However, by the end of his seven-year term, Zaleski was facing opposition and was at odds with much of the political elite.
 His response was to extend his term and name Stanisław Cat-Mackiewicz as prime minister.
 Many Poles in exile (Bór-Komorowski and Władysław Anders amongst them) considered this unlawful and created the Council of Three in response.
 It was a temporary triumvirate which held the role of the president of Poland until Zaleski properly resigned his post.
 However, in reality, for almost twenty years, the Council and Zaleski both claimed the position simultaneously.

 Death and legacy

 August Zaleski died in London on 7 April 1972.
-Among his papers two conflicting nominations for his successor were found: one naming Stanisław Ostrowski and the other one, perhaps forged, naming Juliusz Nowina-Sokolnicki.
+Among his papers, two conflicting nominations for his successor were found: one naming Stanisław Ostrowski and the other one, perhaps forged, naming Juliusz Nowina-Sokolnicki.
 The Council of Three accepted the former and disbanded.
 In November 2022, the remains of Zaleski, Ostrowski, and Władysław Raczkiewicz, and were moved from the cemetery at Newark-on-Trent in England to the mausoleum for emigree presidents at the Temple of Divine Providence in Warsaw.

 Zaleski's papers pertaining to his diplomatic work and Polish life during and after World War II are held in the collection of the Hoover Institution.